 10. Build a Divine Contract with the Citizens

-You are invited to participate in a shared ritual of memory, myth, and market—where presence is devotion and every exchange is sacred.
+You are invited to a shared ritual of memory, myth, and market—where presence is devotion and every exchange is sacred.

 Myths, rebranded